The Guest List By Lucy Foley

-*Another footnote (DAMN IT KRISTOFF)- I’m no prude and while I might be in a drought now, I’ve had a fair share of amazing sex but as Rose Nylund so aptly put it (I know it looks upside down but when you hit play, it will not be upside down):
+*Another footnote (DAMN IT KRISTOFF)- I’m no prude and while I might be in a drought now, I’ve had a fair share of amazing sex but as Rose Nylund so aptly put it (I know the video looks upside down but when you hit play, it will not be upside down) in the clip below:

 Hannah- The Plus One